czue/pegasus-docs/experimental/react-front-end.md

 - A standalone Vite / React application.
 - Authentication via JWT---including sign up, login and logout functionality.
 - A sample profile page which shows how to retrieve data from your back end and display it.
-- The employee lifecycle demo that ships with Pegasus.
+- The employee lifecycle demo that ships with Pegasus (if enabled).

 The standalone front end is *only available on TailwindCSS* and uses DaisyUI for styling.